umputun/spot/README.md

 - `--user` set the ssh user to run the playbook on remote hosts.
 Example: `--user=test`.
 - `--key` set the ssh key to run the playbook on remote hosts.
 Example: `--key=/path/to/key`.

+### Target selection

+The target selection is done in the following order:

+- if `--target` is set, it will be used.
+  - first Spot will try to match on target name in the playbook file.
+  - if no match found, Spot will try to match on group name in the inventory file.
+  - if no match found, Spot will try to match on tags in the inventory file.
+  - if no match found, Spot will try to match on host name in the inventory file.
+  - if no match found, Spot will try to match on host address in the playbook file.
+  - if no match found, Spot will use it as a host name.
+- if `--target` is not set, Spot will assume the `default` target.

 ### Inventory

 The inventory file is a simple yml what can represent a list of hosts or a list of groups with hosts.
 In case if both groups and hosts defined, the hosts will be merged with groups and will add a new group named `hosts`.